Non-Profit Audits versus Reviews: Key Differences Your NPO Should Know About

 Reporting and Outcomes

-Not-for-profit audit reporting can be categorized into 4 different buckets:
+Not-for-profit audit reporting can be categorized into four different buckets:

-• Unqualified Opinion: This is the optimal, and most common audit result and means the auditor concluded that the audited financial statements fairly represent the organization’s financial position and internal control system without any identified exceptions and that they are compliant with GAAP.
+• Unqualified Opinion: This is the optimal and most common audit result.
+This means that the auditor concluded that the audited financial statements fairly represent the organization’s financial position and internal control system without any identified exceptions.
+The financial statements are compliant with GAAP.

-• Qualified Opinion: This suggests that the auditors found a few instances that the not-for-profit’s financial statements were not prepared in accordance with GAAP, but overall there is not a material misstatement of any financial position(s).
+• Qualified Opinion: This suggests that the auditors found a few instances in which the NPO’s financial statements were not prepared in accordance with GAAP, but overall, no material misstatement of any financial position(s) was made.

-• Adverse Opinion: This is when the auditor has concluded that the financial statements are not an accurate representation of the organization's financial performance and health.
-A material misstatement was found, or overall the organization is not conforming to GAAP.
+• Adverse Opinion: This is when the auditor has concluded that the financial statements do not accurately represent the organization's financial performance and health.
+A material misstatement was found, or the organization is not conforming to GAAP overall.

-Independent not-for-profit audits demonstrate that the organization is committed to financial transparency and accountability.
-The auditor's opinion allows the Board of Directors and other stakeholders to have confidence in the organization's finances and controls, and the financial integrity that results from a positive audit outcome can build donor trust, which is integral to a not-for-profit’s success.
+Independent non-profit audits demonstrate that the NPO is committed to financial transparency and accountability.
+The auditor's opinion allows the Board of Directors and other stakeholders to have confidence in the organization's finances and controls.
+The financial integrity that underlies a positive audit outcome can build donor trust, which is integral to a not-for-profit’s success.
 In some cases, audited financial statements, or similarly certified financial statements, are a requirement to be eligible for particular types of funding.

 Roles and Responsibilities

-The Board of Directors is usually responsible for hiring an external auditor and overseeing the audit process, including helping to source required documentation and ensuring there are no corporate barriers to success (for example, allowing access to the key personnel who will provide the audit evidence).
+The Board of Directors is usually responsible for hiring an external auditor and overseeing the audit process, including providing required documentation and ensuring no organizational barriers to success (for example, allowing access to the key personnel who will provide the audit evidence).

 In larger organizations, the board will often designate or assign an Audit Committee — a task force or a standing committee appointed by the Board of Directors to provide accountability for the not-for-profit audit.
 Dedicated audit committees are often made up of independent, third-party members who are not employees of the organization and can provide unbiased oversight.
 Their only role is to oversee the independent audit process, allowing for faster decision-making and more focused attention.